 Crucially, the software is designed to integrate and exchange data with organizational solutions in supply chain and distribution, finance, and inventory management.

-Employee learning and development has never been more important, as midsize wholesale distributors scramble to fill critical roles and continue to deliver for customers.
-That is why midsize businesses rate improving their employee experience as a top priority.
+In good times and bad, businesses need a workforce that is agile and adaptable; employees that feel safe, engaged, and productive.
+That is why midsize high tech are most likely organizations to list improving their employee experience as a top priority.

-To do this, HR and business leaders must listen and respond to employees' feedback while strategically allocating resources to fulfill the business's needs.
+To do this.
+HR and business leaders must listen and respond to employees' feedback while strategically allocating resources to fulfill the business's needs.
 However, this is easier said than done.

 While you may have tools for specific HR functions such as scheduling or attendance tracking, this siloed approach does not give you visibility into the overall workforce and business operations.

 As a result, critical business strategies that address issues such as skills gaps, high staff churn, and low productivity, can fail.